newt-ttt/SpeedSense/README.md

 ### Tunneling (Irrelevant in final version)
 To tunnel with pagekite, we provided the host.bat file in order to make things easier:

-1. Download 'pagekite.py' from pagekite
+1. Download 'pagekite.py' from pagekite & place it in the same directory as the root SpeedSense folder (NOT INSIDE IT)

 2. Add your credentials to your pagekite installation (see pagekite documentation)

-3. Modify 'host.bat' to point to the location of your 'pagekite.py' file
+3. (OPTIONAL) Modify 'host.bat' to point to your own pagekite URL

-4. Run 'host.bat' to make the server accessible at 'speedsense.pagekite.me'
+4. Run '.\host.bat' to make the server accessible at 'speedsense.pagekite.me' (Or your own pagekite URL)

 ### Communicating with a Speed Sense device